 - Are currently unemployed and are not offering their professional services to third parties

 - Have left the workforce (temporarily or permanently) and are not offering their services to third parties

 - Have formally listed their AICPA status as “inactive” and do not offer services to third parties

-It is also possible for individual members to request waivers for the continuing professional education requirements upon bases similar to the following:
+It is also possible for individual members to request waivers for the CPE requirements upon bases similar to the following:

 - Complications with health

 - Military service

 - Extreme natural disaster of a sort which prevents continuing education opportunities (determined by the Board)

 - Similar circumstances to those listed above which could keep members from completing their continuing professional education

 - How to Submit Your Application & Fees for Renewal